ocaml/dune/doc/howto/override-default-entrypoint.rst

       (names main)))

 With this ``dune`` file, the whole program can be compiled by merely calling ``dune build``.
-When run, the output shows that it runs the custom entry point we defined:
+When run, the output shows that it calls the custom entry point we defined:

 .. code:: shell-session